 Description of the Procedure

 The graft method depends on the type and site of the bone injury or problem.
-It also depends on the type of graft you get.
+It also depends on the type of graft a person gets.

-Most bone grafts use your own bone.
-Often, the bone is taken from the bone at your hip, about where you would wear a belt.
+Most bone grafts use a person's own bone.
+Often, the bone is taken from the bone at the hip, about where a belt would be worn.
 A cut is made over the part of the bone that will be removed.
 A special bone chisel will remove the piece of bone.
 The cut is then closed.

 An x-ray may be taken to make sure the bone is in the right place.